Leadership AdvisoryBoard Governance

 Regulation and Compliance: Legal Boundaries for CEOs and Chairmen

-Listing and Code Requirements
+Requirements for Listing and Code

 Escalation and Investigations

-When the Same Person Holds Both Roles
+When the Same Person Does Both Jobs

-Governance Risks and Required Safeguards
+Governance Risks and Necessary Protections

 How the Roles Work Together in Practice

-Practical Governance Tips for Boards and CEOs
+Helpful Governance Advice for Boards and CEOs

 Conclusion: Deciding the Right Fit for Your Company